-A Theory of Change and intended impact work together as an iterative process, informed by PolicyWise’ values, missions and the ongoing learning through measuring impact.
-Together they explain how PolicyWise’ intended impact will happen, and help to inform and align resources and core business strategies to achieve the intended result.
+A Theory of Change and intended impact work together as an iterative process, informed by the values, missions, and the ongoing learning of PolicyWise for Children & Families through measuring impact.
+Together they explain how our intended impact will happen, and help to inform and align resources and core business strategies to achieve the intended result.

 PolicyWise received a small grant from Innoweave, an initiative of the JW McConnell Family Foundation.
 An Innoweave coach provided guidance and a valuable outsider’s perspective as we worked to identify and characterize our intended impact and Theory of Change.

 Working with Innoweave ensured we took a more critical look at our organization, and prompted us to be much clearer in our concepts and the linkages we were making between strategic directions, inputs, activities, outputs, outcomes and impact.
 Our leadership team drafted, tested and refined a set of outcome goals, impact statements, and a Theory of Change that was then “pressure tested”.
 This process refined our thinking through research and working group conversations.
 Hearing from our staff and beneficiaries, applying evidence and lessons learned from others provided depth, clarity and engagement in the development of our Theory of Change and intended impact

 Program Analysis – a review of internal processes and documentation, and interviews with staff and beneficiaries;

 Evidence Analysis – a research review involving an external expert consultation from academia and peer organizations.

 Landscape Analysis – an examination of others in a similar field to understand how differences and where collaboration can happen to avoid duplication.